 Performance targets are set based on management's multi-year forecast of Adjusted EPS Growth and Enterprise Value Growth (Less Net Debt) per share performance.
 The maximum possible payout is 200% of target, based on our performance against goals for these measures.
 We do not disclose the targets for Adjusted EPS Growth and Enterprise Value Growth (Less Net Debt) per share due to the competitive harm that could result from this disclosure.
-However, consistent with stockholder feedback, the performance targets for the performance period that spans fiscal years 2022, 2023 and 2024 reflect rigorous goals that anticipate much stronger growth than we experienced in fiscal years 2020 and 2021 because of the negative impact of the pandemic.
+However, consistent with stockholder feedback, the performance targets for the performance period that spans fiscal years 2023, 2024 and 2025 reflect rigorous goals that anticipate much stronger growth than we experienced in prior fiscal years because of the negative impact of the pandemic and to continue to drive improvements in financial performance.

 The Compensation Committee retains discretion regarding the determination of achievement of the performance metrics.

 Once awards are calculated based on Middleby's performance for the three-year performance period ("Pre-TSR Vested Shares"), the Compensation Committee will calculate whether the TSR modifier applies.
 If Middleby's TSR for the three-year performance period is at or above the 75th percentile versus the Peer Group, the final grants to our Named Executive Officers will equal the number of Pre-TSR Vested Shares multiplied by 130%.
 Conversely, if Middleby's TSR for the three-year performance period is at or below the 25th percentile versus the Peer Group, the final grants to our Named Executive Officers will equal the number of Pre-TSR Vested Shares multiplied by 70% (meaning that there is a negative adjustment of 30%).
-Final awards will equal the number Pre-TSR Vested Shares if Middleby's TSR for the three year performance period falls between the 25th and 75th percentiles versus the Peer Group.
+Final awards will equal the number Pre-TSR

+Vested Shares if Middleby's TSR for the three year performance period falls between the $25^{\rm th}$ and $75^{\rm th}$ percentiles versus the Peer Group.